The UK's vote to leave the European Union is set to herald major changes in business, economic and political life in

 - The retention of the current procurement rules; or

 - The retention of the current procurement rules with the ability to achieve greater flexibility in the design of transparent award procedures.

-However, in the absence of further clarification from the Government, it appears that the procurement outcome will depend on whether a deal is ultimately struck between the EU27 and the UK and if so, the nature of that deal.
+However, in the absence of further clarification from the Government, it appears that the procurement outcome will depend on the nature of any deal agreed between the UK and the EU27.